alessiobussolari/better_seeder/README.md

    Use the `structure` method to generate data dynamically (or fetch existing records) and validate them using `seed_schema` if defined.
 Uniqueness is enforced via `unique_keys`.

 4. **Handle Parent/Child Relationships**
    Automatically inject foreign keys into child models using records from parent models.
+With the new functionality, if a `childs` configuration is present, the gem generates child records for each parent record.
+For example, if `count` is set to 200 and `childs[:count]` is set to 2, a total of 400 records will be generated.
+Each child record receives distinct attribute values from the specified arrays.

 5. **Load and Export Data**
    If enabled (`load_data: true`), the generated records are inserted into the database and exported in the specified format (SQL, CSV, or JSON).
 Export files are saved in the directory specified by `BetterSeeder.configuration.preload_path`.